Arthur Rubin (theater producer)

-Arthur Rubin (born June 16, 1926) was an American actor, stage manager, and Tony Award-winning theatrical producer.
+Arthur Rubin (June 16, 1926 – July 23, 2023) was an American actor, stage manager, and Tony Award-winning theatrical producer.

 Performer and stage manager

 Rubin began his professional career in the Radio City Music Hall glee club in 1950.
 The following year he made his Broadway debut in the revue Two on the Aisle—starring Bert Lahr and Dolores Gray—the first of numerous Broadway productions, including Can-Can, Silk Stockings, and The Most Happy Fella.

 To supplement his income as an actor, Rubin also worked as a stage manager and assistant stage manager on Broadway productions of Silk Stockings, The Most Happy Fella, The Music Man, Greenwillow, West Side Story, and Wildcat.

 Even after transitioning to producing, Rubin continued to perform periodically.
 From 1960 to 1980 Rubin appeared in the annual Milliken Breakfast Show, an industrial musical presented by Milliken & Company.
 He lent his talents to two Mel Brooks films, appearing in The Producers as a would-be Hitler and dubbing Cary Elwes's singing in the title role of Robin Hood: Men in Tights.

 While Rubin was already vice president and general manager of the Nederlander Organization, he appeared in the 1985 Lincoln Center concert revival of Follies as Roscoe, and in 1991 he returned the role of Giuseppe in a revival of The Most Happy Fella at New York City Opera.